syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

  NumericTextBox is used to display only numeric values.
 It has Spin buttons to increase or decrease the values in the Text Box.

- CurrencyTextBox is used to display only currency values. it has Spin buttons to increase or decrease the values in the Text Box.
+ CurrencyTextBox is used to display only currency values.
+It has Spin buttons to increase or decrease the values in the Text Box.

- PercentageTextBox control is used to display only percentage values.
+ PercentageTextBox is used to display only percentage values.
 It has Spin buttons to increase or decrease the values in the Text Box.